pvillega/greenscreen-sample/README.md

 ## Database

-### H2 and Postgres
+### Postgres

-The project is configured to use 2 databases:
+The project is configured to use [Postgres](https://www.postgresql.org/).

-* H2 in development, using a physical file (not in-memory), which can be found at `./devDB.h2db.mv.db`
-* PostgreSQL in production

-We use H2 in development to avoid the need of setting a local Postgres.
-Of course, that can be done if desired.
-We use a physical file instead of in-memory so we don't have to apply db migrations on each restart, as they can be slow.
+You can set up one local instance or if you use [Docker](https://www.docker.com/) the script `bin/setupPostgresDocker.sh` can set up one container running postgres for you.

 ### Doobie